 Buying a piano

-We do have a range of pianos for sale, but it would be impossible to display them fairly here on the internet, – the discerning pianist simply can not buy a piano over the net – a piano is a personal thing and you must try before you buy!
+We do have a range of pianos for sale, but it would be impossible to display them fairly here on the internet, so on our piano for sale page you will only get a rough indication of what the piano is like and I recommend that if you can, you are best to come and play the instruments – the discerning pianist simply can not buy a piano over the net – a piano is a personal thing and you should try before you buy!
 If you are needing a quality instrument let us know, tell us your requirements and we will let you know what we have to suit your need.
 There is no need to panic buy – take your time because, after all, you will have the piano in your home for a long time.

 email us : firstname.lastname@example.org All we need to know at this early stage is the use you have for the piano and the intended price range, we can then forward you the details of what we feel is the piano for you.